seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 The prenzie Angelo!

 **ISABELLA**
-O, ’tis the cunning livery of hell,
+O, 'tis the cunning livery of hell,
-The damned’st body to invest and cover
+The damned'st body to invest and cover
 In prenzie guards!
 Dost thou think, Claudio?
 If I would yield him my virginity,
 Thou mightst be freed.